zef-dev/convoworks-gpt/README.md

 * `content` - The content of the prompt section.
 * `action_var` - A variable containing action data which is available in the **OK** flow.
 * `result` - A variable which evaluates to a result of the executed action.
 This (evaluated) value will be appended to the conversation as a website response.
+* `autoActivate` - When enabled, it will call this action automatically and prepend the call to the conversation.
+Applicable for getting current user information or any other action which does not require input parameters.

 **Flows:**